cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 will be necessary to prove their security.
 The results from {{CS01}}
 provide some indication that any IND-CCA2 KEM will suffice here, but are not conclusive given the difference in schemes.

+In addition, both {{CS01}} and {{HPKEAnalysis}} are premised on classical security models and assumptions, and do not consider attackers capable of quantum computation.
+A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

 ## External Requirements / Non-Goals